A

 Enzyme

 Proteins that help speed up and bring about biochemical reactions in the body.
-They affect every function from breathing to digestion of food and nutrient absorption.
+They affect every function from breathing to

 Essential Fatty Acids (EFA’s)

 Essential Fatty Acids or EFA’s are fatty acids that are made up of chains of carbon, hydrogen and oxygen atoms and are not naturally manufactured within the body and therefore sourced through diet or supplementation.
 With two basic types, Omega 3 and Omega 6, both EFA’s differ in their molecular configuration but together and separately are vital components of cell membranes and affect how oil behaves on the skin.
 Together they also influence the inflammatory response of the skin ultimately affecting the appearance of the skins surface.
-EFA’s are effective when ingested but also when applied externally in a topical fashion.
+EFA’s are

 Omega 3’s are found in vegetables oils, nuts, leafy vegetables and grass-fed animal fat, and is particularly helpful when applied topically in reducing signs of skin aging, and inflammatory skin responses from damages such as UV radiation.Omega 6 mainly found in meat, poultry and eggs as well as nut and plant based oils and is a prime function in maintaining the structural integrity and strengthen of the barrier function of the skin.